- Are disposable vapes being banned?

 For the purpose of (b) and (c), a vape is not rechargeable unless if it is designed to contain

-These draft regulations were open to consultation until 25 March 2024, and the statutory instrument specifies that it will follow affirmative procedure, meaning it must be approved by both Houses of Parliament in order to come into law.
+These draft regulations were open to consultation until 25 March 2024, and the statutory instrument specified that it would follow affirmative procedure, meaning it must be approved by both Houses of Parliament in order to come into law.
 Parliament was prorogued on 24 May 2024 and the statutory instrument had not been tabled.

-The new draft has now been tabled and includes an updated date of 1st June 2025 as to when the ban will come into effect, and Wales have announced this same date for their own ban.
-These regulations are yet to be voted on in Parliament, but it is expected that this will happen quite quickly.
+The new draft was tabled in October 2024 and included the updated date of 1st June 2025 as to when the ban will come into effect.
+These regulations were voted on in Parliament, and have now passed into law.

 Scottish Government draft legislation

 On 23 February 2024 the Scottish Government published their draft legislation entitled 'The Environmental Protection (Single-use Vapes) (Scotland) Regulations 2024', which was open for consultation until 8th March.
-This legislation, as in England, would be imposed using powers under the Environmental Protection Act 1990, and while each individual nation within the UK needs to produce their own legislation, it is expected that the Scottish Government will change the enforcement date of their ban to align with England and Wales.
+This legislation, as in England, will be imposed using powers under the Environmental Protection Act 1990.

 You can read our statement on the decision in our blog post ‘Evapo respond to UK disposable vape ban’.